dcos/examples/httpbin/1.11/README.md

 sys     0m0,068s
 ```

-Here httpbin delayed the respone by 3 seconds.
+Here httpbin delayed the response by 3 seconds.
 This can be useful if working on
 code that makes HTTP requests and you want to simulate an unresponsive server.

 ## Uninstall httpbin